Lalrammuana

-Lalrammuana (born 18 February 1996) is an Indian professional footballer who plays as a midfielder for Shillong Lajong in the I-League.
+Lalrammuana (born 18 February 1996) is an Indian professional footballer who plays as a midfielder for Chanmari FC in the I-League 2.

 Career

 Born in Mizoram, Lalrammuana was a part of the youth team of Shillong Lajong before being including in the first-team squad before the 2013–14 I-League season.
 He made his professional debut for the club on 23 February 2014 against United.
 He came on as an 83rd-minute substitute for Lalram Luaha as Shillong Lajong drew the match 2–2.

-Lalrammuana started to blossom as a footballer during the 2016 Shillong Premier League.
+Lalrammuana started to blossom as a footballer during the 2016 Shillong Premier League (SPL).
 He scored a hat-trick for Shillong Lajong in the SPL against Langsning on 13 September 2016 in a match that Lajong won 5–2.
-His performance in this match and during October helped earn him the player of the month award for Shillong Lajong, at that point with seven goals during the season.
+His performance in this match and during October helped earn him the player of the month award for Shillong Lajong, with seven goals during the season.
 Finally, on 9 November 2016, it was Lalrammuana's brace which helped Shillong Lajong win their third straight Shillong Premier League title as the club defeated Rangdajied United 3–2 in the SPL final.